DerGuru/The-Resonant/New Chapters/Part2/P2-04_Recovery_and_Rules.md

 "We're a team," Lina said simply.
 "Teams look out for each other.
 Which includes sometimes protecting you from yourself."

 They spent another hour refining the protocols, adding details, planning for scenarios.
-By the end, they had something solid—a framework that balanced Jason's capabilities with realistic safety margins.
+By the end, they had something solidï¿½a framework that balanced Jason's capabilities with realistic safety margins.

 *This is good work,* RAE said when they were done. *These rules will serve us well.
 And Jason?
 Thank you for accepting them.
 I know constraints feel limiting.
 But they're what will allow you to do this long-term.*

 **I'm learning,** Jason replied. **Slowly.
 But learning.**

 As Milo and Lina cleaned up the tea mugs and put away their notes, Jason felt something settle in his chest.
-Not quite peace—more like purpose with boundaries.
+Not quite peaceï¿½more like purpose with boundaries.

 He could still help people.
 But now he'd do it smarter.
 Safer.